ch2isk4kos/javascript-algorithms-and-data-structures-notebook/03-Algorithms-and-Problem-Solving/02-mastering-common-patterns.md

   if (-1 === 0) {
     return both values;
   } else if (-1 > 0) {
-    move to 2
+    right moves to 2
   } else {
-    move to -3
+    left moves to -3
   }
 }